Psychotrope37/bigphish/README.md

 Running any software as root is effectively giving any and all software running on the system root priviledges.
 Which is bad.

 # Solution:
-Assign passwordless root only to the PID of that shell
+Assign passwordless root only to instance of that shell

 # TODO:
  - eliminate false positives of unsuccessful sudo attempts triggering the exploit prematurely